sparklingrobots/nano2017/second_draft/meta/Questions.md

 Harvest -- double murder of Delvers.

 ### How is the climax embedded in the inciting incident?

 A) We learn more about the reason the powers are here and how they work.

 B) It happens at the spring (as the climax does).

 C) It involves the total destruction of good and bad delvers on a micro scale.

+D) Whoever is involved swears that this will be put right.

 ### Some old notes I'm not sure what to do with
 The bad thing (whatever the bad thing is) must be brought into the culture, must be digested by it and transformed.